Zoledronic Acid (Reclast®)

 - Keeping your pain under control is important to your well-being.
 Please tell your doctor or nurse if you are experiencing pain.

 - Tell your cancer doctor if you have any problems with your teeth or jaw before you start this drug.
 It is important that your dentist knows that you are on zoledronic acid.
+Give your dentist and your cancer doctor each other’s name and phone number so they may call each other if they have any questions.

 Food and Drug Interactions